Rohannagariya1/Log4G/ReadMe.md

 ## Rohan Nagariya
 Intern - SDE

-Rohan Nagariya is an intern at GroMo who has come from DTU and has been the main person who write code for this package.
+Rohan Nagariya is an intern at GroMo who has come from DTU and has written majority of the code for this package.

 - Email: rohan.nagariya@gromo.in

 ## Paramdeep Singh Obheroi
 Senior Software Engineer

-Paramdeep, a Senior Engineer at Gromo, designed the package and guided Rohan in this project.
+Paramdeep is a Senior Engineer at GroMo.
+He has designed the package and led Rohan in this project.

 - Email: paramdeep.obheroi@gromo.in